 Rural Economic Development - SB 600 by Sen. Grimsley (R) and HB 333 by Rep. Clemons (R) would direct the Office of Economic and Demographic Research and OPPAGA to analyze "rural areas of opportunities" which include rural areas adversely affected by economic distress and competitive disadvantages.
 The Rural Economic Development Initiative (REDI) would encourage job creation, improved community infrastructure such as roads and utilities, improved access to health care and expansion of a skilled workforce in these areas.
 The REDI would submit an annual report on its initiatives and accomplishments to the Governor, Senate and House.
-SB 600 passed out of its second committee and HB 333 passed out of its first committee.
+SB 600 is ready for the floor and HB 333 passed out of its first committee.